ipfs-inactive/blog/content/post/087-deprecating-the-old-docs-site.md

 author: Johnny Matthews
 ---

-# Deprecating the old docs site
+# Goodbye, IPFS legacy docs

 The IPFS team is deprecating the old documentation website.
 That's just a fancy way of saying we're replacing the current docs.ipfs.io website with the new docs-beta.ipfs.io website.